 As Minister of the Interior during the presidency of François Hollande, Bernard Cazeneuve had to deal with the wave of attacks in 2015.
 An interview about the threats to the Jews of France and the attacks they suffered, as well as his conception of the Republic and the relationship of Jews to it … >>>

-A century after the death of Ernesto Nathan, Rome’s historic mayor (1907-1913), another Jewish politician has entered the battle to lead the Italian capital: Tobia Zevi, who discusses with K….
+A century after the death of Ernesto Nathan, Rome’s historic mayor (1907-1913), another Jewish politician had entered earlier this year the battle to lead the Italian capital: Tobia Zevi, who…

 To subscribe to our newsletter, you can leave us your email address: